zanekoch/MutationsAndMethylationAging/README.md

 # Mutations and Methylation Aging
 This repositiory contains code used for the manuscript: Koch et al. 2024: Somatic mutations as an explanation for epigenetic aging.

+# Getting started
+1. Clone the repository, e.g., `git clone https://github.com/zanekoch/MutationsAndMethylationAging.git`
+2. Download the data by running `./download_data/download_internal.sh`.
+Optionally, download raw data from the TCGA and ICGC consortia by running following commands in `./download_data/download_external.sh`.
+3. Create the conda environment by running `conda env create -f ./env/mutationsAndMethylationAging.yml` and activate it by running `conda activate mutationsAndMethylationAging`.
+4. Run the notebooks in the `./notebooks` directory to generate the figures.

 # Environment
 To create a conda environment with all dependencies, run:
 - `conda env create -f ./env/mutationsAndMethylationAging.yml`

 # Data
-- Data to replicate the main and supplementary figures can be found on [figshare](link). `download_internal.sh` contains commands for downloading this data.
+- Data to replicate the main and supplementary figures can be found on [figshare](link). `./download_data/download_internal.sh` contains commands for downloading this data.
 - Data to re-run the methylation disturbance and clock training can be found on the respective consortia websites.
 In particular, the TCGA pan-cancer data can be accessed on [xena browser](https://xenabrowser.net/datapages/?cohort=TCGA%20Pan-Cancer%20(PANCAN)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443) and the ICGC PCAWG data can be by following instructions [here](https://docs.icgc-argo.org/docs/data-access/icgc-25k-data#open-release-data---object-bucket-details).
-Examples of downloading these and other files can be found int `./data/download_data/download_external.sh`.
+Examples of downloading these and other files can be found int `./download_data/download_external.sh`.

 # Notebooks
 Jupyter notebooks containing code for generating figures can be found in the `./notebooks` directory.
 Code is not provided for figures 1 and 3 as these were created using Biorender.